WhoIsSethDaniel/plenv-meta-inspector/README.md

 # NAME

-plenv-meta-inspector - subcommands for plenv that provide inspection of modules and their details
+plenv-module-inspector - subcommands for plenv that provide inspection of modules and their details

 # SYNOPSIS